Vorbidden/370-Final-Project/README.txt

 - `pip install livereload`
 - `python server.py`

-This will open a web browser in port 8000 and run your project.
+This will open a web browser in port 8000 and run the project.

 ## About